hsulipe/my-notes/Data Structures/Heap/README.md

 ## Definition
 - Rules about Heaps
-    - The parent must be lower|greater than all children nodes.
+    - The parent must be lower/greater than all children nodes.
     - Is an binary tree.
     - Must be complete.
 Which means all nodes should have both left and right children.
 Except for the bottom level.